AFNetworking/AFNetworking/README.md

         self.imageView.image = image;
     } imageSize:CGSizeMake(50.0f, 50.0f) options:AFImageRequestResize | AFImageRequestRoundCorners];
     [[AFImageRequestOperation operationWithRequest:request callback:callback] start];

+### REST Client Request

+    // AFGowallaAPI is a subclass of AFRestClient, which defines the base URL and default HTTP  headers of NSURLRequests it creates
+    [[AFGowallaAPI sharedClient] getPath:@"/spots/9223" parameters:nil callback:[AFHTTPOperationCallback callbackWithSuccess:^(NSURLRequest *request, NSHTTPURLResponse *response, NSDictionary *data) {
+      NSLog(@"%@: %@", [data valueForKeyPath:@"name"], [data valueForKeyPath:@"address.street_address"]);
+    }]];

 ## Example Project

 In order to demonstrate the power and flexibility of AFNetworking, we've included a small sample project. `AFNetworkingExample` asks for your current location and displays [Gowalla](http://gowalla.com/) spots nearby you.
 It uses `AFHTTPOperation` to load and parse the spots JSON, and `AFImageRequestOperation` to asynchronously load spot stamp images as you scroll.

 Take a close look at `AFGowallaAPI` and `AFImageRequest`.
 These two classes provide convenience methods on top of the core AFNetworking classes.
 They provide higher-level methods for creating requests, and enqueueing them into an `NSOperationQueue`.
-In the case of `AFGowallaAPI`, acts as an REST client that manages HTTP headers and encodes `NSDictionary` parameters into the `GET` URL query string or `POST/PUT/DELETE` request body.
-You can follow this design when creating your own REST client for a particular webservice.

 ## Dependencies